-- 1) How to be successful in this class - 2) How to follow the course schedule - 3) Each Week corresponds to a particular theme or school of thought in anthropology - 4) Some readings will come from the Erickson and Murphy (EM) reader (available online through the University Library or at the UNT Barnes and Noble Bookstore) - 5) Other readings will come from the McGee and Warms (MW) reader (available at the UNT Barnes and Noble Bookstore) - 6) Still other readings will be posted in Canvas - 7) Readings should be prepared in advance of the class meeting - 8) All assignments, including extra credit, are due by Friday at 11:59pm - 9) Three Abstracts and Discussion Questions must be submitted before Week 9; the other three must be submitted by Week 15 - 10) This class has no Final Exam; the last class day is Wednesday, April 21st
+- 1) How to be successful in this class - 2) How to follow the course schedule - 3) Each Week corresponds to a particular theme or school of thought in anthropology - 4) Some readings will come from the Erickson and Murphy (EM) reader (available online through the University Library or at the UNT Barnes and Noble Bookstore) - 5) Other readings will come from the McGee and Warms (MW) reader (available at the UNT Barnes and Noble Bookstore) - 6) Still, other readings will be posted in Canvas - 7) Readings should be prepared in advance of the class meeting - 8) All assignments, including extra credit, are due by Friday at 11:59 pm unless otherwise noted in the assignment instructions. - 9) Three Abstracts and Discussion Questions must be submitted before Week 9; the other three must be submitted by Week 15 - 10) The last regular class day is Wednesday, May 4th; The Final Exam presentations are on Wednesday, May 11th, from 10:30 AM-12:30 PM

-This acknowledgement serves as a mutual agreement between students in this class and the professor.
+This acknowledgment serves as a mutual agreement between students in this class and the professor.